Stock image: Audeze | Design: HomeStudioBasics

 Why?

-Well the LCD-X, while not veiled in my opinion, isn’t going to pair all that well with an amp on the warm-ish side.
 I like something neutral here as it will help mitigate any issues, and the ATOM is my go-to for that purpose.

-- Related: JDS Labs ATOM Amp Review
+- Recommended: JDS Labs ATOM Amp Review

 In between mid-fi but below what some people might call “Hi-Fi” lies a very awkward price range that varies between about $600-800-1000.
 For now, we’ll dub it “Awkward-Fi.”